WE LAUNCH JUNE 1HamburgBremerhavenWilhelmshavenRotterdamAmsterdamAntwerpiaZeebruggeGet in touch →

 Outcome

-In the best case, the export confirmation CC599C is issued retroactively — the MRN is closed, and the exporter receives their proof of export.
-If this is not possible, the customs office of export may issue an alternative exit confirmation or direct the exporter to use alternative documentary evidence.
+In the best case, the export confirmation is issued retroactively - the MRN is closed, and the exporter receives their proof of export.
+If this is not possible, the customs office of export may issue an alternative exit confirmation under Article 335(4) IA or direct the exporter to use alternative documentary evidence.

 Alternative Proof of Export

-If the enquiry procedure does not result in the issuance of a standard CC599C confirmation, there are two alternative paths:
+If the enquiry procedure does not result in the issuance of a standard export confirmation, there are two alternative paths:

 Alternative exit confirmation

-The customs office of export may issue an alternative exit confirmation if the exit of goods has been demonstrated through other means.
-This confirmation carries the same legal weight as a standard CC599C for VAT purposes, although in practice it may be subject to closer scrutiny by the tax authority.
+The customs office of export may issue an alternative exit confirmation under Article 335(4) IA 2015/2447 if the exit of goods has been demonstrated through other means.
+This confirmation carries the same legal weight as the standard export confirmation for VAT purposes, although in practice it may be subject to closer scrutiny by the tax authority.

 Alternative documentary evidence